-There’s one obvious advantage an LSP has over the home-brew method of trying to find suitable translators for your project yourself: every reputable agency works with a pool of seasoned translators, often located in-country to stay up-to-date with the latest cultural and linguistic developments.
-Instead of starting over with new, untested collaborators, an agency’s biggest asset is their roster of trusted professionals.
+There’s one obvious advantage a professional language service provider has over the home-brew method of trying to find suitable translators for your project yourself: every reputable agency works with a pool of seasoned translators, often located in-country to stay up-to-date with the latest cultural and linguistic developments.
+Instead of starting over with new, untested collaborators, an agency’s biggest asset is its roster of trusted professionals.

 We often encounter the mistaken assumption that anyone who speaks two languages is qualified to translate between them.
-The fact is that translation is a highly specialized skill that relies on extensive study of languages and cultures together with years of experience to precisely render the meaning of one language in another.
+In fact, translation is a highly specialized skill that relies on extensive study of languages and cultures together with years of experience to precisely render the meaning of one language in another.

 As difficult as it is to find reliable, high-quality translators, the difficulties multiply when specialized texts have to be localized within today’s tight deadlines.
-Professional LSPs have procedures in place that ensure tight quality management and feedback.
+Professional language service providers have procedures in place that ensure tight quality management and feedback.
 Every text is proofread by at least one other professional after the initial translation, and the agency’s project managers track performance and reliability.

 In complex work environments, the PM also maintains term glossaries to ensure consistency over the course of large translation projects and between languages and guarantees that information is neither lost nor duplicated – and the final texts are delivered on time.